maiko254/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c - Function that returns the natural square root of a number.
 If number does not have a natural square root, the function should return -1.

 6-is_prime_number.c - Function that returns 1 if the input integer is a prime number, otherwise return 0.

+100-is_palindrome.c - Function that returns 1 if a string is a palindrome and 0 if not.